Eris: Measuring discord among multidimensional data sources: Evaluation

-We loaded the different data in a PostgreSQL database with Pentaho Data Integration.
-These were divided in the six tables shown in Table~\ref{table:coviddescriptive}, together with the numbers of different locations and times, number of rows, and first and last time point available.
+We loaded the different data in a PostgreSQL data\-base with Pentaho Data Integration.
+These were divided in the six tables shown in Table~\ref{table:coviddescriptive}, together with the counters of different locations and times, number of rows, and first and last time point available.
 Data was split firstly according to the source (namely EuroStats or JHU).
-Ground truth mortality (i.e., considered free of errors) is in \emph{ground} tables $EU$, while estimates of previous years and data of 2020/2021 are in \emph{s-tables} $\mathit{EUe}$.
+Ground truth mortality (i.e., until the end of 2019 and free of errors) is in \emph{ground} tables $EU$, while estimates and data of 2020/2021 are in \emph{s-tables} $\mathit{EUe}$.
 Different \emph{s-tables} are also generated for different geographic granularities (namely region $r$ or country $c$), and relevantly, data from Eurostats is available per week $w$, while data from JHU is available daily $d$.
 Both location and temporal dimensions result in different (underlined) key attributes for the corresponding tables.
 From EuroStats, we only used the number of deaths $\#d$, while from JHU we took both COVID-19 cases $\#c$ and deaths $\#d$.
 Attribute $\#d$ is declared as free of variables in both $EU$ \emph{ground} tables and its instances are consequently constants.
 Values coming from EuroStats correspond exactly to the reported ones, but to mitigate the noise (e.g., cases not reported during weekends being moved to the next week by some regions) in those coming from JHU, we followed the common practice of taking the average in the previous seven days for both cases and deaths.